cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

        --username anonymous --password anonymous

-To get an impression of the size of the project here is a statistics created in May 2008 using the most important files for the English and the German version).
+To get an impression of the size of the project here is a statistics created in June 2008 using the most important files for the English and the German version).

     FILE SUMMARY